rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

 There's a great number of firewall, proxy and load balancer tools and products.
 [iptables](https://en.wikipedia.org/wiki/Iptables) is a commonly used firewall on Linux and other UNIX-like systems.
-There is no shortage of <code>iptables</code>
-tutorials on the Web.
+There is no shortage of `iptables` tutorials on the Web.

 Open ports, TCP and UDP connections of a node can be inspected using [netstat](https://en.wikipedia.org/wiki/Netstat), [ss](https://linux.die.net/man/8/ss), [lsof](https://en.wikipedia.org/wiki/Lsof).

-The following example uses <code>lsof</code> to display OS processes that listen on port 5672 and use IPv4:
+The following example uses `lsof` to display OS processes that listen on port 5672 and use IPv4:

 <pre class="lang-ini">
 sudo lsof -n -i4TCP:5672 | grep LISTEN